Ethereal-OS/Manifest/README.md

 Help from other devices for making them Official
 ------------------------------------------------

-If you got some commits missing in our sources for your device, let us know on our telegram chat.
-Everything else, it's up to you at the time of building.
+If you got some commits missing in our sources for your device, let us know on our Telegram [ETHEREAL-OS](https://www.t.me/ETHEREAL_OS) </br>
+Everything else, it's up to you at the time of building. </br>

 Credits
 -------